0x62797465/lumina-binja-improved/README.md

 # lumina-binja
-IDA's [Lumina](https://hex-rays.com/products/ida/lumina/) feature, reimplemented for Binary Ninja
+IDA's [Lumina](https://hex-rays.com/products/ida/lumina/) feature, reimplemented for Binary Ninja.
+This fork adds a few main things:

-## Security notice
-Please note that this uses SSL/TLS protocol version TLSv1, and it's not secure or something idrk.
-If anyone is mitming your network maybe don't use this I guess.
+- Error handling
+- Instructions on how to use
+- It doesn't overwrite user/signature-defined functions
+- Removal of a non-working feature

+## But what are all of the commits?
+I edited the readme... a lot.

 ## Setup
 1. Please use Linux.